Steep First-Quarter Losses Highlight Week

 Quiet Week Ahead

 The first week of April will be muted in terms of earnings and economic data, especially compared to this week's barrage.
 Still, investors will watch for the S&P Global (Markit) services purchasing managers' index (PMI), hinting at the U.S. economy's health, and the Federal Open Market Committee's (FOMC) meeting minutes.
 In the meantime, see what bearish newsletter sentiment means for stocks, with data compiled by Schaeffer's Senior Quantitative Analyst Rocky White.
 Plus, Senior V.P. of Research Todd Salamone details a short roadmap for long-term investors right now.
-7 Electric Vehicle Stocks That Are Ready to Charge Higher
+7 Manufacturing Stocks That Will Overcome Current Difficulties

 .